-The Corporation expects to address areas of existing environmental concern as part of the permitting process for any future mining operations.
-The Corporation recognizes the need to maintain the current designated uses, to improve water quality, wildlife and aquatic habitat where practicable and to reduce sediment loads in the Project area wherever feasible as a component of its ongoing activities, as well as to provide for future mining activities, should they occur.
+The Corporation expects that the issue of existing environmental concern will be addressed as part of the permitting process for any future mining operations.
+The Corporation recognizes the need to maintain the current designated uses, to improve water quality, enhance wildlife and aquatic habitat where practicable and to reduce sediment loads in the Project area wherever feasible as a component of its ongoing activities, in addition to providing for future mining activities, should they occur.